stevedekorte/strvct.net/docs/ProjectOverview.md

 - property `annotations` [2] which allow for the automatic handling of UI and storage mechanisms
 - `title` and `subtitle` properties
 - a unique ID

+Together, these describe a domain model which can be seen as an ownership tree of domain objects, potientially with non-ownership links between them.

 <!--
 The parentNode property expresses ownership of child nodes and is used for the chaining of certain notifications.